dberg918/automation.scripts/README.md

 uploads them to our AWS S3 bucket.

-Lastly, it calculates the episode's duration (for the iTunes feed), puts together the front matter for the episode's blog entry, then opens it in VIM for editing.
+Lastly, it calculates the episode's duration (for the iTunes feed), puts together the front matter for the episode's blog entry, then opens it in vim for editing.

+### Dependencies
+`launch-episode` requires the following packages, all of which can be found in Ubuntu 16.04's repos:

+    opus-tools ffmpeg gpac mp4v2-utils awscli vim

+It also requires the `chappy` script in this repo, so make sure it's available in your $PATH!
+An easy and sudo-free way to do that is the following:

+    $ mkdir -p ~/.local/bin && cp chappy ~/.local/bin/chappy

 ## chappy
 `chappy` is a cute little 30-line bash script that parses exported label tracks